- Janet Mock is an Emmy-nominated writer, director, and executive producer of the FX drama series POSE and the Netflix limited series Hollywood.

 - Made television history as the first trans woman of color to write, direct and produce for a series with FX's Pose, which has assembled the largest cast of trans actors in series regular roles ever for a scripted series

 - TIME named Janet as one of the “100 Most Influential People of 2018,” Variety named her to their “Power of Women” list and "New Power of New York" list, and she was featured on Ebony’s "Power 100"

 Janet Mock is an Emmy-nominated writer, director, and executive producer of the FX drama series POSE and the Netflix limited series Hollywood.
 Her memoir, Redefining Realness, debuted on the New York Times bestsellers list in 2014.
 Her second book, Surpassing Certainty, a memoir about her twenties, was released in 2017.
 She is a sought-after speaker, an advocate for trans rights, and the founder of #GirlsLikeUs, a social media project that empowers trans women.

-Janet made television history as the first trans woman of color to write, direct and produce for a series with Ryan Murphy’s FX drama Pose, which has assembled the largest cast of trans actors in series regular roles ever for a scripted series and has received six Emmy nominations.
-The critically acclaimed show premiered its second season on June 11th and has been renewed for a second season, which has yet to begin production.
-Janet has a number of other TV projects in the works, and her historic multi-million dollar deal with Netflix has made her the first trans woman of color to secure an overall deal with a major studio.
+Janet made television history last year as the first trans woman of color to write, direct and produce for a series with Ryan Murphy’s FX drama Pose, which has assembled the largest cast of trans actors in series regular roles ever for a scripted series and has received six Emmy nominations.
+The critically acclaimed show premiered its second season on June 11th and has been renewed for a third season.
+Janet has a number of additional groundbreaking TV projects in the works, and her historic multi-million dollar deal with Netflix has made her the first trans woman of color to secure an overall deal with a major studio.

 Janet received the Harvard University’s Artist of the Year Award at the Harvard Foundation’s Culture Rhythms event this past March.
-Last year TIME listed Janet as one of the “100 Most Influential People of 2018”.
+Last year TIME listed her as one of the “100 Most Influential People of 2018”.
 In 2017 Variety named her one of its “Power of Women”, she was featured on Ebony’s Power 100 list, and the PEN Center USA honored her with an Award of Honor during their 27th annual Literary Awards Festival.

 EU and Switzerland Consent Processing and Data Transfer